devmarkpro/ag-news-classification/README.md

 - Use `uv` for fastest dependency installation
 - Enable GPU acceleration when available
 - Adjust `num_workers` based on your CPU cores
-- Use fast mode for initial testing
+- **For TextCNN optimization**: Start with fewer trials (5-10) for initial testing
+- **wandb Integration**: Set up wandb for better experiment tracking and visualization
+- **Optuna Pruning**: Let MedianPruner stop bad trials early to save compute time

 ## Contributing